Finite-Length Analysis of Spatially-Coupled Regular LDPC Ensembles on Burst-Erasure Channels: Error Analysis on More General Burst Channel Models

 where $(i)$ follows from Jensen's inequality and $(ii)$ is because $(1-x)^k\geq 1-kx$ for $x\geq 0$ and the last identity is because $\mathbb{E}[N]=(L+w-1)/\mathbb{E}[\tau_i]$.
 The inequality $(i)$ becomes a good approximation as $N$ concentrates to $\mathbb{E}[N]$ for large $L$, and the inequality $(ii)$ is a good approximation if $\mathbb{E}\left[N\right]\mathbb{E}\left[P_e^{(1)}\right]\ll 1$.

 \item[(iii)] Finally, we need to estimate $P_{\B, \rm seg}=\mathbb{E}\left[P_e^{(1)}\right]$, the block error probability of a segment, which can be written as

-where $Q_k$ is the probability of $k$ erased SPs in a segment and $P_k$ is the average probability of segment block error given that $k$ SPs (in arbitrary locations) have been erased.
-While $Q_k$ depends mainly on $w$ and the parameter $p$ of the channel, $P_k$ is determined by the code ensemble.
-There exists a $k_0\geq 1$ such that $P_k$ tends to zero for large $M$ if $k< k_0$, and for $k\geq k_0$, $P_k$ is bounded away from zero even asymptotically.
+where $Q_k$ is the average probability of segment block error when $k$ SPs (in arbitrary locations) have been erased.
+In fact, each $Q_k$ is the expectation of the existence of a stopping set (SS) over all possible combinations of $k$ erased SPs in a segment.
+While the probability of each of those combinations depends on $w$ and the block erasure probability $p$ of the channel, the occurrence of an SS depends on the code ensemble and in particular~$M$.
+We can simply estimate the dominant term of each $Q_k$ separately following the methodology introduced in the previous sections.

-For the sake of clarity, we consider the specific ensemble of $\mathcal{C}_\mathcal{R}(3,6,w=4,L,M)$.
-The DE analysis of a single-burst channel, shown in Fig.~\ref{fig:beta}, yields $\beta(0)=\beta_{\rm max}=2.14$ implying that BP decoding is not successful if more than 3 consecutive SPs are erased in the ensemble and thus, $P_k>0$ for $k\geq 3$.
-However, the BP decoding can be successful for $k<3$.
-In this case, we estimate $P_k$ using our single-burst models as
+For ease of exposition, we exemplarily consider the specific ensemble $\mathcal{C}_\mathcal{R}(3,6,w=4,L,M)$.
+The results can be easily modified for other ensembles.
+The DE analysis of a single-burst channel, shown in Fig.~\ref{fig:beta}, yields $\beta(0)=\beta_{\rm max}=2.14$ implying that BP decoding is not successful if three or more consecutive SPs are erased in the ensemble and thus, $Q_k>0$ for $k\geq 3$, even asymptotically.
+For $k<3$, $Q_k$ tends to zero in the limit of $M$.
+In this case, we estimate $Q_k$ using our single-burst models.
+The case of $k=1$ is basically the SPBC scenario when a single SP is erased times the probability of erasing only a SP in a segment.
+Therefore,